-CohnReznick LLP, Crowe LLP, Margolin Winer & Evens LLP, RSM US LLP, and WithumSmith+Brown PC have agreed to pay $46,000,000 to settle a class action lawsuit for allegedly issuing false audit opinions and allowing the dissemination of misleading financial statements and marketing materials related to the GPB Funds.
+CohnReznick LLP, Crowe LLP, Margolin Winer & Evens LLP, RSM US LLP and WithumSmith+Brown PC agreed to pay $46,000,000 to settle a class action lawsuit alleging they issued false audit opinions and allowed the dissemination of misleading financial statements and marketing materials related to the GPB funds.

 Who is eligible for a settlement payout?